 Just the Two of Us - Get Romantic on the Isle of Wight

 Plan a day out on the Isle of Wight with the one you love, and spend time exploring, or even learning a new romantically themed skill to make a perfect present.
-We’ve put a few ideas together for Valentine’s Day themed things to do…
+We’ve put a few ideas together of romantic things to do whether you are thinking about visiting for Valentine’s Day or just for a general romantic weekend break in the UK.

-The marriage between Queen Victoria and Prince Albert was a very romantic one, and it’s encapsulated in Osborne House, the summer palace that Albert built for his queen.
-Designed in an Italianate Renaissance style by Albert in conjunction with Thomas Cubitt, the prince used to remark that the view down to Osborne Bay reminded him of the Bay of Naples.
+The marriage between Queen Victoria and Prince Albert was a very romantic one, and it’s encapsulated at Osborne, the summer palace that Albert built for his Queen.
+Designed in an Italianate Renaissance style by Albert in conjunction with Thomas Cubitt, the Prince used to remark that the view down to Osborne Bay reminded him of the Bay of Naples.
 You can almost imagine that the royal couple are still in residence when you visit their ornate country home, and the gardens are laid out as they would have been, including the pretty walled garden.
-Seek out the duo of Sequoia trees that Victoria and Albert planted in different positions in the grounds.
-Wander down to the beach and have a romantic tryst in Queen Victoria’s alcove overlooking the sea.
+Seek out the duo of sequoia trees that Victoria and Albert planted in different positions in the grounds.
+As one of the most beautiful places to visit for an Isle of Wight romantic break, wander down to the beach and have a romantic tryst in Queen Victoria’s alcove overlooking the sea.
 You could even get married here, if you’re planning your big day, and it would be the ideal place for a romantic proposal.

 How about making a personal perfume to give to your love on Valentine’s Day?
-Tiny Homes Holidays has a one day course on Saturday 2nd February with Debbie Mulkern of New Forest Aromatics on natural perfumery and you get to make your own totally unique perfume to take home with you.
-Plus you get to learn about the history of perfume, how scent is created and you get to sample lots of wonderful natural scents – choosing the ones that you like the best for your personal perfume.
-Why not bring your lover back to Tiny Homes for a weekend too.
+A perfect pastime for a UK romantic weekend break, Tiny Homes Holidays offers one-day courses with Debbie Mulkern of New Forest Aromatics on natural perfumery and you get to make your own totally unique perfume to take home with you.
+Plus, you get to learn about the history of perfume, how scent is created, and you get to sample lots of wonderful natural scents – choosing the ones that you like the best for your personal perfume.
+Why not bring your lover back to Tiny Homes for a weekend too?
+Visit the Tiny Homes Holiday website for more details.

-Book yourself, or both of you, onto a one day course to make a silver necklace and earrings set at the Jewellery Barn in Chillerton on Saturday February 9th.
+Book yourself, or both of you, onto a one-day course to make a silver necklace and earrings set at the Jewellery Barn in Chillerton.
 You’ll have a wonderful personalised gift made by your very own hands to give to the one you love.
 Jodie Mannion teaches you all the essential silversmithing skills you’ll need and helps you with ideas for your final pieces.
 Bring a packed lunch and drinks and homemade goodies such as flapjacks are on offer throughout the day.
+Find the latest dates and book online.